Algebraic criteria for stable diffeomorphism of spin 4-manifolds: Context for our work

 \subsection{Acknowledgements}

 We are delighted to have the opportunity to thank Diarmuid Crowley, Jim Davis, Fabian Hebestreit, Matthias Kreck, Markus Land, Ian Hambleton, Henrik R\"uping, Mark Ullmann and Christoph Winges for many useful and interesting discussions on this work.
+We also thank the anonymous referee for carefully reading the paper and providing many helpful suggestions.

 The authors thank the Max Planck Institute for Mathematics and the Hausdorff Institute for Mathematics in Bonn for financial support and their excellent research environments.

-The second author gratefully acknowledges an NSERC Discovery Grant.
+The second author was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.